CEF 2025: How the data protection supervisory authority's review of the right to erasure is progressing

 Categories:

-In 2025, the Right to erasure in accordance with Art.
+In 2025, the Right to Deletion according to Art.
 17 GDPR at the center of a Europe-wide review by the data protection supervisory authorities.
-As part of the Coordinated Enforcement Framework (CEF) of the European Data Protection Board (EDPB), companies and public bodies will be put to the test.
-There is therefore an urgent need for data controllers to strategically prepare for possible control measures as part of the CEF Action 2025.
+As part of the Coordinated Enforcement Framework (CEF) of the European Data Protection Board (EDPB), companies and public bodies are put to the test.
+For Responsible persons There is therefore an urgent need for action to prepare strategically for possible control measures as part of the CEF Action 2025.

 What is the aim of the CEF Action 2025?

-The CEF Action 2025 aims to promote uniform and effective implementation of the right to erasure under Art.
-17 GDPR throughout the EU.
-The focus is on the question of whether and how data controllers implement this central data subject right in practice.
-The coordinated audit initiative not only serves the purpose of monitoring, but also the exchange of experience between the supervisory authorities and raising awareness of data protection requirements among companies and public bodies.
+The CEF Action 2025 aims to ensure a uniform and effective implementation of the right to freedom of movement throughout the EU.
+Deletion according to Art.
+17 GDPR to promote.
+The focus is on the question of whether and how Responsible persons implement this central data subject right in practice.
+The coordinated audit initiative not only serves the purpose of monitoring, but also the exchange of experience between the supervisory authorities and the sensitization of companies and public bodies to data protection requirements.

-The selection of the "right to erasure" topic for 2025 is particularly relevant, as it is one of the most frequently asserted rights of data subjects and also represents a significant operational challenge for data controllers.
+The selection of the topic "Right to Deletion" for the year 2025 is of particular relevance, as it is one of the most frequently asserted rights of data subjects and also represents a significant operational challenge for those responsible.
 This is not only about responding to erasure requests, but also about the structural anchoring of erasure processes in IT systems, workflows and compliance structures.
-The extent to which those responsible
+The extent to which Responsible persons

 • Process deletion requests correctly and efficiently,